vistadataproject/vistadataproject.github.io/demo/index.md

     $ vagrant up
     ```

     The initial `vagrant up` process will download a pre-built **nodeVISTA** Vagrant VM.
 The VM is ~2.6 GB in size and may take awhile to initially download, depending on your network connection speed.
 The process caches the pre-built VM, and subsequent deployments will not take as long.
+Note:  On MacOS, VirtualBox VMs are stored under `/Users/{user}/VirtualBox VMs/`.

-    Note: VirtualBox VMs go under `/Users/{user}/VirtualBox VMs/` on MacOS.
+## Open nodeVISTA

 * Check that the **nodeVISTA** Model Browser (Fileman Schema Browser) was installed successfully by navigating your browser to [http://10.2.2.100:9000/schema](http://10.2.2.100:9000/schema).